emilyychau/UX308-A03/README.md

 The idea of this is as a consumer of microfrontends.
 There is an example microfrontend for [paypal standard](https://github.com/diy-pwa/paypal-microfrontend) here.

 Have fun composing work from autonomous teams.

-# UX308 Assignment 2

-In this assignment you will add your chatbot to your lab 6 website.

-Combining Assignment 1 chatbot w/ the Lab 6 Wordpress website